mmmuscus/Shadow-Functions-Engine/README.md

 ```
 This array contains information about the texture of the map, different parts that are blocking player movement and different parts that are blocking light thus producing shadows.
 Both [WORLDROWS and WORLDCOLS](#313-worldrows-and-worldcols) are defined in the [system.h header](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/system/system.h).
 [The workings of the map structure](#322-map) will be discussed in a later part.

-For more information about theese arrays please refer to [the part concerned with the editors](#22-how-to-use-the-editors-and-other-further-details).
+For more information about these arrays please refer to [the part concerned with the editors](#22-how-to-use-the-editors-and-other-further-details).

 ### 2.1.2.
 The game loop
 #### 2.1.2.1.
 Keeping the loop going, storing input and information from the last frame